-What is the admission fee to move into transitional housing?
+What is the admission fee to move into GateHouse Transitional Living?

 Upon residency, residents will pay a security deposit and two weeks’ rent, which varies by location.

-How long can a resident stay in transitional housing?
+How long can a resident stay at GateHouse Transitional Living?

 There is no minimum length of stay required in our transitional housing.
 Residents may stay as long as it takes for them to establish stability in recovery and the means to live independently.
 Most residents stay between three months and one year.

 What happens if a resident relapses?

 Am I permitted to have a personal vehicle?